Todd Haley

-Richard Todd Haley (born February 28, 1967) is an American football coach who is the current head coach for the Memphis Showboats of the United States Football League (USFL).
+Richard Todd Haley (born February 28, 1967) is an American football coach who most recently was head coach for the Memphis Showboats of the United States Football League (USFL).

 From 1997 to 2006, he had stints as the wide receivers coach of the New York Jets, Chicago Bears, and Dallas Cowboys.
-He served as the offensive coordinator of the Arizona Cardinals from 2007 to 2008, the head coach of the Kansas City Chiefs from 2009 to 2011, the offensive coordinator of the Pittsburgh Steelers from 2012 to 2017, and the offensive coordinator of the Cleveland Browns in 2018, but he was fired in Week 8 of his first season with the team.
-He also coached the Tampa Bay Bandits in 2022.
+He served as the offensive coordinator of the Arizona Cardinals from 2007 to 2008, the head coach of the Kansas City Chiefs from 2009 to 2011, the offensive coordinator of the Pittsburgh Steelers from 2012 to 2017, and the offensive coordinator of the Cleveland Browns in 2018 (he was fired in Week 8 of his first season with the team).
+Haley also coached the Tampa Bay Bandits in 2022.

-Early years
+Early life and college

-Haley was born on February 28, 1967, in Atlanta, Georgia He is the son of Dick Haley, formerly Director of Player Personnel for the Pittsburgh Steelers and New York Jets and also a former NFL cornerback.
+Haley was born on February 28, 1967, in Atlanta, Georgia.
+He is the son of Dick Haley, the former director of player personnel for the Pittsburgh Steelers and New York Jets and a former NFL cornerback.
 As a youth, Haley was a ball boy for the Steelers and attended Steelers training camps with his father.
 Alongside his father, Haley would watch the Steelers' game and practice film.

-While his family was located in Pittsburgh, Pennsylvania for his father's profession, Haley attended Upper St. Clair High School.
-He went on to attend the University of Florida and University of Miami, playing on the two schools' respective golf squads.
-Haley graduated from the University of North Florida in 1991 with a bachelor's degree in communication.
+Haley attended Upper St. Clair High School, and went on to attend the University of Florida and then the University of Miami, where he played on the two schools' respective golf squads.
+In 1991, Haley graduated from the University of North Florida with a bachelor's degree in communication.
 Haley is one of the few coaches to have never played football beyond youth level.

 Coaching career

 New York Jets

 Haley was hired by the New York Jets in 1995 and served as an assistant in the scouting department for two seasons.
-At the time, Haley's father Dick was working with the Jets as Director of Player Personnel.
-In 1997, he was promoted to offensive assistant/quality control coach and worked closely with then-offensive coordinator Charlie Weis.
-From 1999 to 2000 Haley was the Jets' wide receivers coach, helping Keyshawn Johnson make his second Pro Bowl appearance.
-During his tenure with the Jets, Haley began his association with Scott Pioli, who served as Director of Pro Personnel for the Jets from 1997 to 1999.
+At the time, Haley's father Dick was working with the Jets as director of player personnel.
+In 1997, he was promoted to offensive assistant/quality control coach and worked closely Charlie Weis, who was then offensive coordinator for the Jets.

+From 1999 to 2000, Haley was the Jets' wide receivers coach, where he coached Keyshawn Johnson to his second Pro Bowl appearance.
+During his tenure with the Jets, Haley began his association with Scott Pioli, who served as director of pro Personnel for the Jets from 1997 to 1999.
 Pioli later became the general manager of the Kansas City Chiefs and hired Haley as the team's head coach in 2009.